platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 ## Features

-* A three virtual machine cluster is associated with your default (production) environment, and also optionally with a staging environment.
+* A minimum of three virtual machine cluster is associated with your default (production) environment, and also optionally with a staging environment.
 * Configuration changes on development environments (through your `services.yaml`, `routes.yaml`, and `.platform.app.yaml` files) are reflected on these Dedicated Gen 3 clusters when you merge them.
 It is not necessary to open a support ticket to change production infrastructure like it is on Dedicated.
 * You can deploy your application in any of our [supported cloud providers](/development/faq.md#which-geographic-zones-does-platformsh-cover).